Bottle Creek, Turks and Caicos

 Bottle Creek and the nearby Major Hill area once supported quite a few of the Loyalist-era plantations and historical sites.
 Today, the empty ruins of houses, field walls, and wells still stand from those long-past days.

-One notable such site was Belleview Plantation, which was one of the better-developed Loyalist plantations in the country and actually had defenses to protect against pirate and privateer threats.
+One such site of note was Belleview Plantation, which was one of the better-developed Loyalist plantations in the country and actually had defenses to protect against pirate and privateer threats.